 - The dentist must understand the harm that can come from silver amalgam fillings.
 These fillings are made of approximately 50 percent mercury, which can be toxic to the human body.
 This material should be avoided, and the use of safer substances such as composite resin should be considered.

 - The dentist must recognize how the use of certain materials can affect one’s overall health.
 This includes education on the oral systemic connection.
 If bacteria reside in the mouth, they can carry through the bloodstream elsewhere in the body and can increase a patient’s risk of medical conditions such as strokes and heart disease.

 - The dentist must recognize the importance of appropriate materials for fillings.
 The use of mercury amalgam fillings is avoided and replaced with safer alternatives such as composite resin fillings.

 - The dentist must recognize that certain procedures can be harmful.
 This is mostly true of root canal therapy.
 Root canal therapy, or “endodontic therapy,” is often done to save a tooth from extraction.
 Unfortunately, these procedures can sometimes result in infections that can be harmful to the mouth and body and should be avoided.

 - The dentist must understand that many forms of gum disease or periodontal disease can be managed without surgery with alternative solutions such as nutritional balancing and the use of antibiotics if needed.

 - The dentist must recognize that most procedures done in a minimally invasive way will improve overall oral health and wellness.
-Conservative methods of treatment are highly desirable, and Dr. Ross Palioca and his team will always start with conservative methods before having patients undergo extensive dental procedures.
+Conservative methods of treatment are highly desirable, and Dr. Rawat and his team will always start with conservative methods before having patients undergo extensive dental procedures.

 - The dentist must have knowledge of ingredients that are harmful to the body.
 Many fluoride applications and mouthwashes that contain fluoride are highly toxic for the body and should be avoided.